University of Toronto Mississauga: Demographics

-The Mississauga campus comprises 17 per cent of the University's student enrolment as a whole, with about a quarter as many students as the St. George campus.
-The UTM gender ratio is more balanced than St. George at the undergraduate level, however there is a notably higher proportion of female students at the graduate level.
-UTM also has the smallest proportion of international students of the three campuses with 25.7 per cent, as opposed to 29.0 per cent at UTSG and 30.7 per cent at UTSC.
+The Mississauga campus comprises 17 per cent of the University of Toronto's student enrolment as a whole, with about a quarter as many students as the St. George campus.
+The Mississauga campus gender ratio is more balanced than St. George at the undergraduate level, however there is a notably higher proportion of women enrolled at the graduate level.
+Mississauga also has the smallest proportion of international students of the three campuses with 25.7 per cent, as opposed to 29.0 per cent at St. George and 30.7 per cent at the Scarborough campus.